bevyengine/rfcs/rfcs/29_centralized_run_criteria.md

 Stages will become unusable individually, outside of a schedule.

 Performance of poorly-factored (wrt this feature) schedules might decrease.
 However, correctly refactoring them should result in a net increase.

+Right now, we have two modes of same-frame state change handling:

+* "Feedforward": state was changed in a previous stage, so this stage will run only systems that aren't forbidden by the new state.
+* "Feedback": a state change was detected while reevaluating criteria at the end of stage, so the stage runs again, with only the systems that are specific to the new state.

+With `centralized_run_criteria`, feedforward mode is lost.
+Main difference between it and the feature's schedule-wide feedback is that the former doesn't run state-specific systems of stages prior to the state change.
+It could be possible to add that back in, but it seems like it would be more trouble than it's worth - especially considering that subsequent features (`first_class_fsm_drivers` and `stageless_api`) will likely incompatibly rework criteria and feedback.

 ## Rationale and alternatives